 Yoni Dvorkis, 2015 Master of Science (SM2 – Policy Track), HPM

-Yoni is a part time student in the policy track of the SM2 program in Health Policy and Management, which he began in the Fall of 2011.
+Yoni was a part time student in the policy track of the SM2 program in Health Policy and Management, which he began in the Fall of 2011.
 In addition to completing his Masters Degree, Yoni works full time at the Harvard University Health Services (HUHS) as a Financial Data and Reporting Analyst, where he provides analytic support to HUHS in its various initiatives, such as Patient Centered Medical Home (PCMH) and Meaningful Use Certifications.
 Yoni developed and currently administers a comprehensive claims database which supports HUHS in key functions including financial operations, health policy planning, and clinical best-practice initiatives.
-Prior to attending HSPH and working at HUHS, Yoni was a Healthcare Data Analyst for a disease management consulting firm.
+Prior to attending HarvardChan and working at HUHS, Yoni was a Healthcare Data Analyst for a disease management consulting firm.
 He is interested in medical informatics and how data analytics supports various aspects of the health care delivery system, such as the implementation of ACA health reform initiatives in Massachusetts and the US.
 Yoni received a Bachelor of Arts in Mathematics with a Minor in Economics from Tufts University in 2005.
 Born in Israel, his family moved to the United States when he was five years old.

-Maura Fulton, 2013 Master of Science Candidate (SM2 – Policy track), HPM
+Katherine Heflin, 2015 Master of Science (SM2 – Policy Track), HPM

-Shane Kiernan, 2014 Master of Science Candidate (SM2 – Management track), HPM
+Kevin Nguyen, 2015 Master of Science (SM2 – Policy Track), HPM

-Tari Owi, 2014 Master of Science Candidate (SM2 – Management track), HPM
+Tari Owi, 2014 Master of Science (SM2 – Management track), HPM

-Prior to attending the Harvard School of Public Health, Tari Owi worked as a Research Analyst at Thomson Reuters (now Truven Health Analytics) Healthcare & Science outcomes research department.
+Prior to attending the Harvard T.H.
+Chan School of Public Health, Tari Owi worked as a Research Analyst at Thomson Reuters (now Truven Health Analytics) Healthcare & Science outcomes research department.
 At Reuters, Tari was responsible for data analysis and coordinating project teams made up of researchers, statisticians, economists, and analysts working primarily on cost modeling and treatment pattern outcomes projections for pharmaceutical clients and Fortune 500 firms.
 Tari also worked for the Director of Health Information Exchange at the Office of the National Coordinator (ONC) for Health Information Technology in the Office of the Secretary at the United States Department of Health and Human Services.
 At ONC, Tari staffed the Information Exchange Workgroup of the Health Information Technology Policy Committee, as well as worked directly with state health departments using electronic medical records at immunization registries and critical access hospitals.
 Since beginning at HSPH, Tari has continued to work in the health IT space as a research assistant for Health IT expert and Associate Professor Dr. Ashish Jha.
 Tari holds a BA in Political Science with an Interdisciplinary Concentration in Health Politics and Policy from Yale University.

 Brian Walker, 2014 Master of